deponian/logalize/readme.md

 Thanks to my brother [@emptysad](https://github.com/emptysad) for coming up with the name Logalize and for the logo idea.

-Thanks to [@ekivoka](https://github.com/ekivoka) for the help with choosing the design and testing the logo.
+Thanks to [@ekivoka](https://github.com/ekivoka) for her help with choosing the design and testing the logo.

+Thanks to [@antiflasher](https://github.com/antiflasher) and [@romashamin](https://github.com/romashamin) for their help with AVIF image conversion.

 Thanks to the authors of these awesome libraries: